Scientific Name

 Common Houseleek can be grown from seeds, seedlings, or by dividing offsets.

 Don't plant your Common Houseleeks too deeply.
 Dig a shallow hole and spread the roots.
-Cover the plant's crown and tamp the soil gently so that the plant is firm in the ground.
-Water lightly, but you don't need to water newly planted Common Houseleek every day, the way you would with non-succulents.
+Cover the plant's crown and gently tamp the soil, so it is firm in the ground.
+Water lightly, but you don't need to water newly planted Common Houseleek daily as you would with non-succulents.
 Common Houseleeks need to let their roots dry out between waterings.

 Common Houseleeks will spread by underground roots.
-Each plant multiplies by at last 4, in a growing season, by producing little offset plantlets all around the perimeter of the "hen."
+Each plant multiplies by at least 4 in a growing season by producing tiny offset plantlets all around the perimeter of the "hen."
 These are the "chicks."
 The chicks can be snapped off and replanted elsewhere at any time.

-Learn more at How to Grow and Care for a Common Houseleek (Sempervivum tectorum).
+Learn more at How to Grow and Care for Sempervivum.

 Uses